 The College of Education and Human Development at Temple University promotes education as a primary mechanism for social mobility and social justice for all learners.
 Our mission is to prepare all of our students as educational leaders and agents of change who employ leading-edge understandings and evidence-based practices in whatever setting they work.
 In our research, we conduct well-designed investigations that have the potential to improve learning and teaching, especially for historically underserved populations, and provide effective mentorship of doctoral students so that they can engage in similar kinds of investigations on their own.
 In our teaching, we strive to infuse our findings and those of other investigators into our coursework in ways that provide practitioners and prospective practitioners with deep understandings both of research and theory, and of how to bring research and theory into effective practice.
 In our service, we endeavor to create and implement an infrastructure, policies, and procedures that facilitate and enhance the implementation of the teaching and research missions of the College.
 Our students come from backgrounds that are economically and culturally diverse, but have in common the desire to acquire the skills they need to become the kind of teacher and/or researcher who can improve the lives of others through education.

-Programs in the College of Education
+Programs in the College of Education and Human Development

 Research projects examine critical issues in the field of education, such as how to improve the quality of teaching in urban schools.
 Projects also examine teacher and administrator preparation as well as teaching and learning in content areas such as literacy, science and mathematics.
 Explore research in the college.